Transgender rights in Brazil: History

 In 1993, the first Brazilian national meeting was held among transgender individuals.
-This meeting was known as the National Meeting of Transvestites and Liberated People.
+This meeting was known as the National Meeting of Travestis and Liberated People.
 By 1995, gay and lesbian national meetings were being attended by transgender activist groups.
-Then, in 1996, the National Meeting of Transvestites and Liberated People Fighting Against AIDS was held.
+Then, in 1996, the National Meeting of Travestis and Liberated People Fighting Against AIDS was held.

 Brazil participated in the drafting of the Statement on Human Rights, Sexual Orientation and Gender Identity.
 This document was presented in December 2008.
 Brazil helped organize the launch of the Yogyakarta Principles in 2007.

 Since 2009

 Changing legal gender assignment in Brazil is legal according to the Superior Court of Justice of Brazil, as stated in a decision rendered on 17 October 2009.

 Unanimously, the 3rd Class of the Superior Court of Justice approved allowing the option of name and gender change on the birth certificate of a transgender person who has undergone sex reassignment surgery.

 The understanding of the ministers was that it made no sense to allow people to have such surgery performed in the free federal health system and not allow them to change their name and gender in the civil registry.

 The ministers followed the vote of the rapporteur, Nancy Andrighi, who argued that "if Brazil consents to the possibility of surgery, it should also provide the means for the individual to have a decent life in society".
 In the opinion of the rapporteur, preventing the record change for a transgender person who has gone through sex reassignment surgery could constitute a new form of social prejudice, and cause more psychological instability.
 She explained:

 "The issue is delicate.
 At the beginning of compulsory civil registry, distinction between the two sexes was determined according to the genitalia.
 Today there are other influential factors, and that identification can no longer be limited to the apparent sex.
 There is a set of social, psychological problems that must be considered.
 Vetoing this exchange would be putting the person in an untenable position, subject to anxieties, uncertainty, and more conflict."

 According to Minister João Otávio de Noronha of the Superior Court of Justice, transgender people should have their social integration ensured with respect to their dignity, autonomy, intimacy and privacy, which must therefore incorporate their civil registry.